-II.- ADDITIONAL DISCLOSURE REQUIREMENTS UNDER ARTICLE 61 BIS OF THE SPANISH SECURITIES MARKET ACT
+II.
+ADDITIONAL DISCLOSURES REQUIRED UNDER ARTICLE 61 BIS OF THE SPANISH SECURITIES MARKET LAW

-Disclosure requirements under Article 61 bis of the Spanish Securities Market Act are as follows:
+Disclosure requirements under Article 61 bis of the Spanish Securities Market Law are as follows:

-Securities that are not admitted to trading on a regulated market in a Member State, where appropriate with an indication of the different classes of shares and, for each class, the rights and obligations attaching to it.
+Securities that are admitted to trading on a regulated market in a Member State, where appropriate with an indication of the different classes of shares and, for each class, the rights and obligations attaching to it.